 What Does Happily Ever After Look Like?

 ‘Iokepa is a Native Hawaiian, who relinquished “everything I’d worked for all my life” to embrace his aboriginal identity and reawaken his ancestral culture.

 Inette is a Jewish woman, who surrendered a privileged writer’s life to join him, camping on Hawaiian beaches with little food and no money, and walking the paths of his ancestors.

 Together, they packed all they owned into three suitcases and began their ancestor-driven Return Voyage across America.
 Their message: what Native Hawaiians lived for 12,000 years – ritual practices that prevented war – have profound implications for the 21st century.

 This year that changes.
-We will no longer schedule months-long continental U.S. tours.
-Instead, we welcome individual invitations (on Island or off) to speak to your preferred audience, in your chosen venue, at an agreed upon time.
+We continue to welcome invitations (on Island or off) to speak to your preferred audience, in your chosen venue, at an agreed upon time.
 As always, we do not charge for our appearances.
-We now ask that our hosts assume travel responsibilities from our home on Kaua’i.
+We now ask that our individual hosts assume travel responsibilities from our home on Kaua’i.
 Contact us with your questions.

 Gratefully, we’ll determine availability.